Klee1453/klee1453.github.io/source/about/index.md

 Something about me :)

-This page is currently left for draft (or maybe disorganized note pad), about maths, computer sciences, byzantinology, theology, linguistics and so on :)
+This page is currently left for draft (or maybe disorganized note pad), about maths, computer sciences, byzantinology, linguistics and so on :)

 ## About maths